tboult/RR/README.md

-# Round-Robin-Dealer
+# Random Robin
-A self-contained html5 based round robin generates a RR and "deals" the assignments to people via the screen as if they were cards.
-Its customization use local storage so works offline

-A lightweight, mobile-first Progressive Web App (PWA) designed to manage pickleball group rotations, randomized court assignments, and game match timers.
+A lightweight, mobile-first Progressive Web App (PWA) designed to manage pickleball or other 4-player court  rotations, with randomized court assignments, and game match timers.
 Runs directly in any web browser and functions **100% offline** with zero external dependencies.
+This ia a self-contained html5 based  on radom assigns rounds for court play, support pseudo-round robin pickleball or other court assignments.
+It  generates  and shuffles  court assignments and shows the court assignments to people via the screen for rapid assignments without names or remembering numbers.
+It is customiazable and saves state and can change # players and courts each assignment.
+It handles byes as well.

 ---

 ## ✨ Features

 * 📱 **Add to Home Screen (PWA):** Built-in install prompts for Android and iOS devices.
 Save it to your phone's home screen to run like a native app.
-* 📶 **100% Offline Support:** Uses an integrated Service Worker and Web App Manifest so you can run games on courts without cell coverage or Wi-Fi.
+* 📶 **100% Offline Support:** Uses an integrated Service Worker and Web App Manifest so you can run games on courts without cell coverage or Wi-Fi and saves configurations to local storage so you don't have to reconfigure our allowed courts each time, and different captains can keep different assignments.
+*
 * 🔀 **Smart Randomizer Algorithm:**
 * Generates balanced rotations for Servers, Receivers, and Byes/Breaks.
 * Features an active post-processing filter to minimize back-to-back duplicate assignments for individual players.